GilmoreGigabytes/Spike-Ide-Template/readme.md

 ## Liscencing

 This repository is under the MIT liscense, but we would appreciate a mention in your code and to the judges.
-Thanks you.
+Thank you.